-Based on your qualifications, you may be eligible for free Medicare Part A
+Based on your history of paying taxes, you may be eligible for free Medicare Part A.

-The United States Department of Health and Human Services has put together some comprehensive documentation around what it takes to qualify for Medicare.
+The U.S. Department of Health and Human Services details what it takes to qualify for Medicare.

 Enter your zip above for free Medicare quote comparisons!

-Medicare Part A, providing you with hospital insurance, is generally available for people of age 65 or older.
-Younger people that have disabilities, as well as those with End Stage Renal Disease, will also qualify for Medicare Part A.
+Medicare Part A provides hospital insurance.
+More commonly, qualifying for any part of Medicare requires an American citizen to reach age 65.
+However, younger people who have disabilities, as well as those with End Stage Renal Disease or Lou Gehrig’s disease will also qualify for Medicare Part A.

-When you pay for Medicare Part B, you do so by having it deducted from the monthly paycheck that you are receiving from your Social Security, Railroad Retirement Board, or Civil Service retirement checks.
-You are billed every three-months if you are not on one of these retirement plans.
+When you pay for Medicare Part B, premiums typically deduct from your monthly Social Security, Railroad Retirement Board, or Civil Service retirement checks.
+Otherwise, if you don’t receive these retirement benefits, Medicare bills you every three months for premiums.